Sitefinity/feather-widgets/README.md

 This repository contains custom MVC widgets which are part of the Feather project.
 Note that the current implementation is not final, that it is a subject to changes as well as breaking API changes and should not be used in production.

+# Related Repositories

+[feather](https://github.com/Sitefinity/feather) - This repository contains the core infrastructure related to the Feather project.

 # License Information

 This project has been released under the Apache License, version 2.0, the text of which is included below.
 This license applies ONLY to the project-specific source of each repository and does not extend to Telerik Sitefinity CMS itself, or any other 3rd party libraries used in a repository.
 For licensing information about Telerik Sitefinity CMS, see the [License Agreements page](http://www.sitefinity.com/purchase/license-agreement) at [Sitefinity.com](http://www.sitefinity.com/).